wolfgangimig/joa/README.md

 - You can re-use existing Java code from your tools libraries or other projects.
 - Numerous free libraries are available for the Java platform, which can be integrated with your Addin: e.g. Apache POI, PDFBox, Lucene.
 - Java IDEs are free of charge.
-- More information can be found in the Wiki.

-Please give it a try and post your comments, questions, and bug reports in the [issues](https://github.com/wolfgangimig/joa/issues) section or send an [email](mailto:wilutions@googlemail.com).
-The MIT license allows you to use JOA in any project.

-More information can be found in the wiki.
-You may want to start reading with the  [Wiki](https://github.com/wolfgangimig/joa/wiki/).
+More information can be found in the [Wiki](https://github.com/wolfgangimig/joa/wiki/).

 Kind regards